|Nutritional Guidelines (per serving)|

 The other "smoke" in the cocktail comes from burning a dried sprig of rosemary to flavor the glass.
 It will not only add to the drink's flavor but also fill the room with an inviting aroma that is guaranteed to capture the attention of everyone present.

-To back that up, rosemary syrup sweetens the cocktail and Green Chartreuse adds its alluring herbal array to the mix.
+To back that up, rosemary syrup sweetens the cocktail and green liqueur adds its alluring herbal array to the mix.
 Even if you don't smoke the rosemary, it's an enjoyable drink.

 Note: while there are multiple steps to this recipe, this cocktail is broken down into workable categories to help you better plan for preparation and assembly.